justinhartman/complete-php7-ecom-website/README.md

 [Fri Aug  7 10:44:02 2020] [::1]:51358 Accepted
 ```

+## Funding

+If you find this project valuable, please consider [giving us a small donation][paypal] to help keep the project alive.
+We can really do with the support to help us continue to maintain this project.

 ## Contributing

 Please read the [CONTRIBUTING.md][CONTRIBUTING] file for details on how you